art-institute-of-chicago/artic.edu/readMe.md

 * Rename `Homestead.sample.yaml` to `Homestead.yaml`
 * Update `folders.map` in `Homestead.yaml` with your local path to the website repository
 * Change the IP at the top if you have another vagrant machine running at the same IP
 * Install composer dependencies `composer install`.
-This step should typically be done inside the VM, but in order to get the VM running you need to install the dependencies from outwside the VM.
+This step should typically be done inside the VM, but in order to get the VM running, you need to install the dependencies from outside the VM.
 * Provision your vagrant machine with `homestead up`
 * In case the system didn't update your `/etc/hosts` file automatically:
   * Add the IP and domain defined at `Homestead.yaml` to your `/etc/hosts` file.